dotnet/winforms/Documentation/testing.md

 .\.dotnet\dotnet.exe .\artifacts\bin\WinformsControlsTest\Debug\netcoreapp3.0\WinformsControlsTest.dll
 ```

-Note that this will fail if the WinformsControlsTest is not built
+**Note:** that this will fail if the WinformsControlsTest is not built.
+See [Build](testing.md) for more information on how to build from source.

 ### The test runner

+This runner will open the application and all single-depth dialogs with the SendKeys API; reporting whether or not it was possible to do so.

 #### Running